helderasmoreira/problem-solving/README.md

-Solutions to some coding problems that I've come across.
+Solutions (mostly in [Ruby](https://www.ruby-lang.org/en/) 💎) to some coding problems that I've come across over the years.

 Quite certain that most times I have not come up with the most efficient/pretty way of doing things, but I am okay with that and... who will see this anyway?! 👀

 ---